YusriyahIM/YusriyahIM/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=YusriyahIM" alt="YusriyahIM" /> </p>

 - 😄 Hi, My name is Yusriyah.
 I'm self-motivation, fast-learner, and meticulous student in Informatics.
 Experience in Web Development using Django and Flask.
 Familiar with OOP languages, front-end using cms WordPress, database structures.
-- 🌱 I’m currently learning Cloud Computing especially Goocle Cloud Platform and AWS, and Machine Learning
+- 🌱 I’m currently learning Data Science and Cloud Computing especially Goocle Cloud Platform and AWS, and Machine Learning
 - ⚡ Fun fact: Besides learning about technology, I also learn foreign languages, such as Korean and Japanese.
 I like listening to music, and watching movies

 ### Connect with me: